 Axel regularly advises clients on merger control, cartel and antitrust (including abuse of dominance) cases before the Austrian competition authorities and on major competition cases in central and eastern Europe.
 He also acts for clients on notifications under the European Merger Regulation and in other cases at the European Commission.
-In state aid law, Axel has recently assisted various Austrian companies getting public financing schemes approved in Brussels.
-In the field of competition litigation; Axel represents clients in private enforcement cases, for example, defending against cease-and-desist claims before the Cartel Court and against cartel damage claims before the civil courts.
+In state aid law, Axel has recently advised public transport companies on their financing schemes.
+In the field of competition litigation, Axel represents clients in private enforcement cases, for example, defending against cease-and-desist claims before the Cartel Court and against cartel damage claims before the civil courts.
 He also represents clients in international arbitration cases with a competition law focus.
 In addition, Axel regulary appears for clients in competition cases before the European Court of Justice.

-Axel is the co-author of a book on Austrian competition law (2nd edition 2008), which is designed as a 'practical guide' and has been praised by in-house lawyers and regulators alike for its innovative approach, including 'practical hints'.
+Axel is the co-author of a book on Austrian competition law (3rd edition 2014), which is designed as a ‘practical guide’ and has been praised for its innovative approach, including ‘practical hints’.

 It is not possible to buy entry into any Who's Who Legal publication